 - (b) Arranging the opportunity for new Commissioners to attend the IAPD or other new commissioner orientation.
-Attendance in the IAPD New Board Member educational program, or other similar program, is STRONGLY ENCOURAGED. - (c) Providing a tour of the District's parks and other facilities. - (d) Arranging meetings with the Board President, the Director, the Superintendents, and other staff as determined by the Director, in order for the new Commissioners to become more familiar with the operations of each department, the District's organizational structure and the Board's planning, financial, and budget procedures.

-(e) The Director, in consultation with the Board President, should also determine if a closed session is warranted to bring new members up to date on land acquisition, pending litigation and personnel issues to the extent permitted by the Open Meetings Act.
+Attendance in the IAPD New Board Member educational program, or other similar program, is STRONGLY ENCOURAGED. - (c) Providing a tour of the District's parks and other facilities. - (d) Arranging meetings with the Board President, the Director, the Superintendents, and other staff as determined by the Director, in order for the new Commissioners to become more familiar with the operations of each department, the District's organizational structure and the Board's planning, financial, and budget procedures. - (e) The Director, in consultation with the Board President, should also determine if a closed session is warranted to bring new members up to date on land acquisition, pending litigation and personnel issues to the extent permitted by the Open Meetings Act.
+A newly elected or appointed Commissioner may also review closed session minutes in compliance with the Open Meetings

-3.13 Vacancies in Office.
-The Board shall declare vacant the office of any Commissioner who dies, resigns, becomes under legal disability, ceases to be a legal voter within the District, is convicted of an infamous crime, refuses or neglects to take his or her oath of office after being elected or appointed to the Board, neglects to perform duties of his or her office or attend meetings of the Board for the length of time as specified pursuant to Ordinance number 15.06.04A (See Appendix A), or for any other reason specified by law.
+- Act, 5 ILCS 120/2.06(f).
+Access to the minutes shall be granted at the main office or official storage location, in the presence of an administrative official of the District. - 3.13 Vacancies in Office.
+The Board shall declare vacant the office of any Commissioner who dies, resigns, becomes under legal disability, ceases to be a legal voter within the District, is convicted of an infamous crime, bribery, perjury or other felony, refuses or neglects to take his or her oath of office after being elected or appointed to the Board, neglects to perform duties of his or her office or attend meetings of the Board for the length of time as specified pursuant to Ordinance number 15.06.04A (See Appendix A), or for any other reason specified by law.
 A vacancy shall be filled by appointment by a majority of the remaining members of the Board.
 Applications for appointment shall be solicited by the Board directly and/or by advertisement in a local newspaper of general circulation.
 The Board shall establish a process for review of candidates determined by the Board to be best qualified for appointment.
-The appointed Commissioner shall continue to serve until the next election as required by law, at which the vacancy shall be filled in accordance with applicable law.

-3.14 Board Retreat and Goal-Setting.
+Subject to the conditions set forth in 70 ILCS 1205/2-25, the appointed Commissioner shall continue to serve until the next election as required by law, at which the vacancy shall be filled in accordance with applicable law. - 3.14 Board Retreat and Goal-Setting.
 The Board recognizes that it is important to evaluate itself and establish goals for the Board from time to time.
 The Board shall conduct an annual retreat at which the Board shall undertake a self-evaluation and formulate goals for itself.
 All Board members are very strongly encouraged to attend the retreat.
 This retreat will be scheduled within a District facility or a location which will not incur any significant costs to the District.